dlsys-course/dlsys-course.github.io/schedule.md

 The schedule is tentative and can subject to change.
 We will have guest lectures and may accomodate the schedule accordingly.

+The normal course hour is Thuesday/Thursday.
+We will have two joint course session with CSE548 (Computer architecture) on ASICs and FPGA.
+These two courses will happen on Wed/Friday instead (see the schedule for details).

 | Date                     |                                                       |
 |--------------------------| ------------------------------------------------------|
 | Mar 28th                 |   Introduction to Deep Learning                       |